What is in this article?:

 - Artificial demand

 Looking to slash your electric bill?
-The more pneumatics your plant uses, the more opportunities there are to save money.
+The more pneumatics your plant uses, the more opportunities exist to save money.

 More often than not, certain processes require a minimum pressure.
 These “requirements” should always be traced to their origin.
 Are they actual OEM specifications or simply the perception of an operator?
 Higher-than-necessary pressure can also be caused by excessive system pressure fluctuation, which is either a piping, regulator, or sometimes compressor control problem.